 Virginia’s food processing industry accounts for more than 16% of the states total manufacturing employment and over 37,000 employees.
 Virginia’s renowned higher education system feeds a pipeline of talent, ensuring businesses a steady stream of skilled new graduates into the workforce. programs at Virginia’s colleges and universities focus on training and research for food and beverage production.

-Ranked No. 4 by both CNBC and Forbes for best states for business rankings, Virginia is home to 56 corporate headquarters and 37 Fortune 1000 companies.
+Virginia is ranked No. 4 by CNBC for best states for business.
 Dominion Energy electric rates are 30% below the U.S. average.
-Virginia has a stable 6% corporate income tax and 4.3% effective corporate tax mor mature, labor-intensive manufacturers.
-Virginia ranks #1 for best regulatory environment on the Forbes 2018 Best States for Business rankings.
+Virginia has a stable 6% corporate income tax and 4.3% effective corporate tax more mature, labor-intensive manufacturers.
 Virginia’s agricultural production is one of the most diverse and significant in the nation.